fbkarsdorp/academic-privilege/texts/privacy.md

   shared, neither will individual answers to the questions.
 - When you use a public computer, make sure you logout before you leave.
 You can do this in **My Profile** page at **logout**
-- When you logout, your name will be anonymised in the groups you joined.
-Your position will still be visible under the anonymised name plus the time and date when you left the group.
 - When you've logged out and asked to delete all your data, all your data will be removed from our servers and the groups you joined.
 - We will not share any of your data with third parties.